OriginProtocol/security/README.md

-Repo for organizing meterials related to security.
+Repo for organizing materials related to security.

 # Table of Contents
  1. [References](#references)